Binge Eating Helplines

 - BED affects 3.5% of adult women and 2% of adult men.

-- About 60% of people who suffer from BED are women.
+- About 60% of people who have BED are women.

 - BED affects 2.3% of adolescent females and 0.8% of males.